How should I deal with market volatility?

 - Employment (full- or part-time)

 How you receive income from these sources can affect your tax situation from year to year.
-Your strategy can also influence how long your savings can continue to meet your income need.
+Your strategy can also influence how long your savings can continue to meet your income needs.

 Once you’ve estimated your expenses and income in retirement, see if there’s a gap between the two totals.
-If you don’t have enough money for your ideal retirement, consider modifying your retirement goals.
-A financial advisor may also be able to reallocate your portfolio to generate more income, keeping in mind your time horizon and risk tolerance.
+If you don’t have enough money for your ideal retirement, consider modifying the amount you’re saving, your retirement goals, or both.
+A financial advisor may also be able to help reallocate your portfolio to generate more income, keeping in mind your time horizon and risk tolerance.

 How much can I withdraw?